DataDog/documentation/content/en/sensitive_data_scanner/guide/best_practices_for_creating_custom_rules.md

 ## Refine regex pattern matching

-Add keywords to the keyword dictionary to refine detection accuracy for matching regex patterns.
+Provide a list of keywords to the keyword dictionary.
+The dictionary checks for the matching pattern within a defined proximity of these keywords.
 For example, if you are scanning for passwords, you can add keywords like `password`, `token`, `secret`, and `credential`.
 You can also require that these keywords be within a specified number of characters of a match.
 By default, keywords must be within 30 characters before a matched value.
 See step 2 in [Add a custom scanning rule][2] for more information.

 {{< img src="sensitive_data_scanner/guides/password_keyword.png" alt="A keyword dictionary with password, token, secret, credential" style="width:90%;" >}}